pydicom/pydicom/doc/tutorials/pixel_data/compressing.rst

 .. currentmodule:: pydicom

-In part 1 of this tutorial you learnt how to :doc:`access the pixel data
+In part 1 of this tutorial you learned how to :doc:`access the pixel data
 </tutorials/pixel_data/introduction>` as either the raw :class:`bytes` or a NumPy
-:class:`~numpy.ndarray` and in part 2 you learnt how to :doc:`create new pixel data
+:class:`~numpy.ndarray` and in part 2 you learned how to :doc:`create new pixel data
 </tutorials/pixel_data/creation>` and add it to a :class:`~pydicom.dataset.Dataset`.
 In this final part you'll learn how to compress and decompress datasets containing *Pixel Data*.